sonatype-nexus-community/nexus-repository-r/docs/R_USER_DOCUMENTATION.md

 ### Introduction

-[R](https://www.r-project.org/) is a language used for statistical analysis and many machine learning uses.
+[R](https://www.r-project.org/) is a language used for statistical analysis and machine learning.
 R and R Studio both allow you to install packages from repositories, allowing convenient access to a large amount of packages from the remote Comprehensive R Archive Network (CRAN).
 This reduces the complexity of their development efforts and improves the resulting applications.